Otus-DevOps-2023-03/gneginskiy_infra/README.md

 we can add the following line to `~/.bash_profile`:<br>

 ```
-alias internalhost='-t -A appuser@51.250.75.7  "ssh appuser@10.128.0.34"'
+alias someinternalhost='-t -A appuser@51.250.75.7  "ssh appuser@10.128.0.34"'
 alias ssh='ssh '
 ```
-this little trick allows us to use alias as a parameter for ssh. thus, ssh internalhost will connect us to internalhost, even without establishing a tunnel.
+this little trick allows us to use alias as a parameter for ssh. thus, ssh someinternalhost will connect us to someinternalhost, even without establishing a tunnel.

 ------------------------------------------------------
-another approach that we could use, is to add creating the tunnel `localhost:2222` <-> `internalhost`, and then modify `.ssh/config` like this:
+another approach that we could use, is to add creating the tunnel `localhost:2222` <-> `someinternalhost`, and then modify `.ssh/config` like this:

 ```
-Host internalhost
+Host someinternalhost
     Hostname 127.0.0.1
     Port 2222
     User appuser